coin-au-carre/slacking/README.md

 ```c++
 auto slack& = slack::instance();
 ```
-It might not be the recommended way but as you can see, it is highly convenient (see [examples/01-basic.cpp](examples/01-basic.cpp)).
+It might not be the recommended way but as you can see, since we generally handle only one instance, it is highly convenient (see [examples/01-basic.cpp](examples/01-basic.cpp)).
 This is what I personnally use.

 ### Build the examples